executablebooks/MyST-Parser/docs/syntax/syntax.md

 then all links will be treated simply as external URLs.

 (syntax/referencing/paths)=
-### Paths to local files
+### Paths to local files and documents

-If the destination can be resolved as a **relative path** to a file on the local filesystem, then it will be treated as a link to a local file.
+If the destination can be resolved as to a file on the local filesystem, then it will be treated as a link to a local file.

+File paths should be in the POSIX format (i.e. `/` as the path separator).
+If the path starts with a `/`, then it will be treated as a path relative to the root of the project, otherwise it will be treated as a path relative to the current file.

 If the file is another source document in the project (e.g. another Markdown file), then the link will be resolved to that location in the build output.